mavropalias/icon-of-com/content/blog/best-practices-for-mobx-with-react/index.md

 featured: true
 ---

-This is a list of 8 useful tips and best practices for those that are starting out using MobX with React.
+This is my list of 8 useful tips and best practices for those that are starting out using MobX with React.
 It's not meant as an introduction to MobX and it assumes familiarity with its [key concepts](https://mobx.js.org/intro/overview.html).

 ## 1. Start by modelling the observable state